AikinsA/Investigate-Relational-Database/README.md

 Project created on 30/09/2021.

 ## Investigate a Relational Database
-I used SQL to explore a database related to movie rentals.
+I used  Postgres SQL to explore a database related to movie rentals.
 I wrote SQL code to run SQL queries and answer questions about the database.

 The project end-result is a presentation of four slides.
 Each slide: